Oregon reports highest daily COVID-19 case total in 3 months

 Oregon Gov. Kate Brown has warned businesses will be shut down again if hospitals become inundated with patients.

-On Monday, the governor announced that 10 counties are moving into the ‘high risk’ category, which implements more COVID-19 restrictions, including decreased capacity in restaurants and gyms.
+On Tuesday, the governor announced that about 10 counties are moving into the ‘high risk’ category, which implements more COVID-19 restrictions, including decreased capacity in restaurants and gyms.